aeturrell/coding-for-economists/code-basics.md

 - if you're having a coding issue, take a walk to think about the problem, or explain your problem to an animal toy on your desk ([traditionally](https://en.wikipedia.org/wiki/Rubber_duck_debugging) a rubber duck, but other animals are available).

-## Variables and types
+## Values, variables, and types

+A value is datum such as a number or text.
+There are different types of values: 352.3 is known as a float or double, 22 is an integer, and "Hello World!" is a string.
+A variable is a name that refers to a value: you can think of a variable as a box that has a value, or multiple values, packed inside it.

+Almost word can be a variable name as long as it starts with a letter or an underscore, although there are some special keywords that can't be used because they already have a role in the Python language: these include `if`, `while`, `class`, and `lambda`.

-Creating a variable in Python is achieved via an assignment.
+Creating a variable in Python is achieved via an assignment (putting a value in the box), and this assignment is done via the `=` operator.
+The box, or variable, goes on the left while the value we wish to store appears on the right.
 It's simpler than it sounds:

 ```{code-cell} ipython3
 a = 10